ILUNO Intensive English

 Beyond Intensive English

-Many ILUNO students, while lacking English proficiency, are otherwise qualified for undergraduate coursework.
+Many currently enrolled ILUNO students, while lacking English proficiency, are otherwise qualified for undergraduate coursework.
 The students may receive Conditional Admission into academic programs at UNO.
 They know in advance that they can begin studies in a degree program immediately after completing ILUNO with a qualifying TOEFL or IELTS score.

-Read more at How to Apply.
+Read more at How to Apply

-Many ILUNO students can take undergraduate coursework while also taking intensive English classes.
+Many currently enrolled ILUNO students can take undergraduate coursework while also taking intensive English classes.
 Students meet with an ILUNO advisor and their UNO advisor in their major to select university courses suitable for their future educational plans.
 This program is intended to introduce students to introductory undergraduate classes (usually 1000 level classes) while remaining in the ILUNO program for a semester.

 The Bridge Program is available for most undergraduate majors.
 To qualify, students must have a minimum TOEFL score of 460 (48 for the computer-based test).